-A Data Migration Service is a great way to get the initial batch of important files into your DAM.
-If you choose to manually upload images, be realistic about the resources you have available to add content.
+A Data Migration Service is a great way to get the initial batch of most important files into OpenAsset, but if you choose to manually upload images, be realistic about the resources you have available to add content to the DAM.
 Even when uploading content manually, we still recommend a phased approach to uploading to maintain momentum and get important images into the DAM first.